patricklafrance/wmfnext-shell/README.md

 };
 ```

-By setting the `hoist` prop to `true` for the _"Remote1/Page 2"_ route, we ask the shell to render the page at the root of the router rather than under the root layout of the host application.
+By setting the `hoist` property to `true` for the _"Remote1/Page 2"_ route, we tell the shell to add this page at the root of the router rather than under the root layout of the host application.

-Since the page is not rendered within the boundaries of the host application root layout, we can now set a custom layout to the _"Remote1/Page 2"_ page by nesting the route under another route having a layout as it's `element` prop.
-In this example, it's the `FullLayout` component.
+Since the page is not rendered within the boundaries of the host application root layout, we can now set a custom layout to the _"Remote1/Page 2"_ page by nesting the route under a new layout.

+For this example, we'll use the `FullLayout` component.

 The _"Remote1/Page 4"_ page is also hoisted.
 An hoisted page doesn't have to be assigned a custom layout, it can be rendered on it's own!

-👉 To test the changes, start all the applications and navigate to _"Remote1/Page 2"_ and _"Remote1/Page 4"_ pages.
-For both pages, the root layout is still rendered.
+👉 To test the changes, start all the applications and navigate to _"remote1/page-2"_ and _"remote1/page-4"_ pages.
+For both pages, the root layout will still be rendered.
 What's going on?

 By default, the shell doesn't support page hoisting.
 To support page hoisting, the host application must use the `useHoistedRoutes()` hook.

-👉 Update the host application to support page hoisting by adding the `useHoistedRoutes()` hook.
+👉 Update the host application to support page hoisting by adding the `useHoistedRoutes(routes, options)` hook.

 ```tsx
 // host - App.tsx